Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 8 The Shell.markdown

 -   Escaping: Providing a `\` (backslash) before the wild-card to remove (escape) its special meaning.

--   Quoting: Enclosing wild-card(s) within quotes to supress its special meaning.
+-   Quoting: Enclosing wild-card(s) within quotes to suppress its special meaning.
 When there are too many characters to escape, quoting can be a handy solution.

 -   Shell uses space character to delimit command line arguments.
 It needs to be escaped using `\` (backslash).

--   Use backslash to escape a newline character, eg. when splitting a command line into multiple lines.
+-   Use backslash to escape a newline character, E.g. when splitting a command line into multiple lines.

--   Doublequote don't protect dollar ($, variable prefix) and backquote (`, command substitution) characters.
+-   Double-quote don't protect dollar ($, variable prefix) and back-quote (`, command substitution) characters.
 Single quote protects all special characters.
 Double quotes protects single quotes and vice versa.

 -   The shell makes available three special files.
 These special files are actually **streams** of characters which many commands see as input and output.
 A stream is simply a sequence of bytes.
 Each stream is associated with a default device.